ibbles/v2_normalize/README.md

 ## Intel architecture code analyzer

-The Intel architecture code analyser, iaca for short, is a tool that visualizes the mapping from instructions to execution ports and port utilization.
+The Intel architecture code analyser, iaca for short, is a tool that visualizes the mapping from instructions to execution ports and port utilization[iaca].
 When run on the two kernel above the following is produced:

 ```
 mul_inv